Myopia control: Is there a cure for short-sightedness?

-If your child has myopia (short or nearsightedness), you're probably wondering if there is a cure — or at least something that can be done to slow its progression so your child doesn't need stronger glasses year after year.
+If your child has myopia (shortsightedness), you're probably wondering if there is a cure — or at least something that can be done to slow its progression so your child doesn't need stronger glasses year after year.

-For years, eye care practitioners and researchers have been wondering the same thing.
+For years, optometrists, ophthalmologists and researchers have been wondering the same thing.
 And there's good news: A number of recent studies suggest it may indeed be possible to at least control myopia by slowing its progression during childhood and among teenagers.

 What is myopia control?

 Why should you be interested in myopia control?
-Because slowing the progression of myopia may keep your child from developing high levels of short sightedness that require thick, corrective glasses and have been associated with serious eye problems later in life, such as early cataracts or even a detached retina.
+Because slowing the progression of myopia may keep your child from developing high levels of shortsightedness that require thick, glasses and have been associated with serious eye problems later in life, such as early cataracts or even a detached retina.

 Currently, three types of treatment are showing promise for controlling myopia:

 Here's a summary of each of these treatments and of recent myopia control research: